-Northern Minnesota falls to minus-36 as frigid Arctic blast descends south
+Arctic blast over central U.S. set to worsen, expand

 The leading edge of cold air surged southwest Sunday, bringing a 22-degree temperature drop in Denver in 18 minutes.
 The eastern flank of the Arctic air mass brought blizzard conditions to the Corn Belt last Thursday, sparking a 40-car pileup in Iowa.

-By Monday afternoon, cold air had bled south and was draped from Montana and Wyoming to the Front Range and the Kansas-Nebraska border.
+By early Tuesday, cold air had bled south from Montana and Wyoming to the Front Range and north central Kansas.
 Most of the Corn Belt was in the crosshairs of the Arctic’s icy breath as well, with the rim of the cold pushing up against the Great Lakes.

-Chicago reported snow and was only in the lower to midteens Monday, about 20 degrees below average for this time of year.
-Kansas City reported a frosty 7 degrees at noontime, with light snow and ice.
-Both cities, which were under winter weather advisories, could drop into the single digits Monday night.
+Chicago was expecting a high around 14 on Tuesday, about 20 degrees below average for this time of year.
+After dropping to minus-7 early Sunday, the Windy City is forecast to remain above zero until the upcoming weekend, when temperatures may once again plummet.

-In Des Moines, single digits were the highs.
-Minneapolis stood at zero by early afternoon.
-The two cities were forecast to fall to minus-10 on Monday night.
+Kansas City reported snow and single-digit temperatures Monday and early Tuesday, but the extreme cold wasn’t set to arrive until late week.
+Lows below zero are expected beginning Thursday night, with temperatures forecast to be as frigid as minus-11 on Saturday night.
+Subzero lows are now only a quarter as common in Kansas City as they were in the 1970s.

 Billings, Mont., could set a record Thursday morning; the record minimum for the date is minus-15, and the forecast calls for a morning low of minus-18.
 Friday morning could tie a record low at minus-22.